Celebrating the transformative impact of Latinx communities in New York City

 Historias Dispatch: Discover the Stories That Shape Us

-To begin to roll out digitally in October, the Historias Dispatch will offer windows into the rich tapestry of Latinx narratives that often go unheard.
+To begin to roll out digitally in fall, the Historias Dispatch will offer windows into the rich tapestry of Latinx narratives that often go unheard.
 The Dispatch will bring rescued stories to a broad audience through a dynamic blend of multimedia content—including articles, videos, interviews, and interactive experiences.
 This initiative is dedicated to showcasing diverse voices and experiences, celebrating the cultural impact of Latinx communities, and fostering a deeper understanding of their contributions.

 Stay connected as we share compelling stories and insights, amplifying the voices that illuminate our collective history and cultural heritage.